 Weighting (% of award) Link to stakeholders

-Underlying operating profit (1) 25.0%
+Underlying operating profit (1) 25.0% 쥎

 Reducing pollution and enhancing customer and environmental outcomes

 Serious pollution incidents (2) 5.0%

-Sewer flooding (3) 5.0% ♣ ♀ 🖑 ஹ
+Sewer flooding (3) 5.0%

 Storm overflow activations (reduction in number of spills) (4) 5.0%

 Storm overflow programme (milestone delivery) 5.0%

-Improving water quality and minimising leakage and interruptions to $supply^{(\!\!\!\!\!S)}$
+Improving water quality and minimising leakage and interruptions to supply (5)

 Leakage 5.0%

-Supply interruptions 5.0% ふ 🖓 🚱 🗐
+Supply interruptions 5.0%

 Water quality contacts (due to appearance) 5.0%

 Per capita consumption 5.0%

 Improving customer service (6)

-C-MeX contactor ranking (service for domestic customers) 5.0% f
+C-MeX contactor ranking (service for domestic customers) 5.0%

 BR-MeX ranking (service for businesses) 5.0%

-Delivering our capital programme efficiently ₽ () \$
+Delivering our capital programme efficiently ₽

 Capital programme delivery incentive (CPDi) (7) 15.0%

 Looking after our people

-Health and safety: colleague Lost Time Incident frequency rate 10.0% ¥ ~ ~
+Health and safety: colleague Lost Time Incident frequency rate 10.0% §

 Total 100%

-- () Underlying operating profit for bonus purposes excludes infrastructure renewals diversions income. - the committee will consider the context of any incident, including the likely cause and extent to which the company was responsible for its occurrence. - (3) Combined total of sewer flooding incidents per 10,000 connected properties. - (4) Based on performance during calendar year 2025 compared to 2024. - (5) Based on the performance commitment definitions as per the AMP8 final determination. - © For C-MeX; out of 17 companies.
-For BR-MeX; out of 15 companies. - percentage represents better performance.
+- $^{\scriptsize (0)} \quad \text{Underlying operating profit for bonus purposes excludes infrastructure renewals diversions income.}$ - (2) The number of category 1 or 2 incidents occurring during calendar year 2025 using the Environment Agency's definitions.
+When assessing the outcome, the committee will consider the context of any incident, including the likely cause and extent to which the company was responsible for its occurrence. - $^{\scriptsize (3)}$ Combined total of sewer flooding incidents per 10,000 connected properties. - (4) Based on performance during calendar year 2025 compared to 2024. - (5) Based on the performance commitment definitions as per the AMP8 final determination. - $^{\mbox{\scriptsize (6)}}$ For C-MeX: out of 17 companies.
+For BR-MeX: out of 15 companies. - (7) CPDi is an internal measure assessing the extent to which we deliver capital projects on time, to budget and to the required quality standard.
+A higher percentage represents better performance.
 All of the projects covered impact environmental performance.